 "Herpe, the Love Sore": Brian gives Stewie herpes after they become blood brothers, while Peter and the guys fight with another gang of friends over their favorite booth at the Drunken Clam.

 "The Most Interesting Man in the World": After Lois calls Peter an idiot for bringing the wrong baby home after a day in the park with Stewie, Peter tries to prove he's a responsible adult by going on a business trip in Chicago, coming back a classy and intelligent man.

 "Baby Got Black": When Chris is forbidden to date Jerome's daughter Pam (guest voice Keke Palmer), they decide to elope.

 "Meg Stinks!": When Peter takes Meg to a college interview, the two get swept up in the college party scene.
 Meanwhile, Brian gets sprayed by a skunk and has to become an outdoor dog.

 "He's Bla-ack!": Now that The Cleveland Show has been canceled (though the episode will come up with its own in-show excuse as to why Cleveland is moving out of Stoolbend), Cleveland moves back to Quahog, and takes his family with him.
 But when Lois and Donna have a fight and forbid their husbands from being friends, Peter and Cleveland must set things right between the two.

-Stewie Griffin: The Untold Story: After a near-death experience, Stewie vows to be nicer, but when that doesn't work, he gets drunk — and when that goes wrong, he goes on a quest to track down a man he saw on a news report who may be his biological father.
+Stewie Griffin: The Untold Story: After a near-death experience at the town pool, Stewie vows to be nicer, but when that doesn't work, he gets drunk — and when that goes wrong, he goes on a quest to track down a man he saw on a news report who may be his biological father.
 Meanwhile, Peter gets a job as a local news editorial anchor, then loses his job and (with help from Lois) grooms his children to be ready for the dating world.